lambdaclass/lambdaworks_plonk_prover/README.md

 # Lambdaworks Plonk Prover
-A fast implementation of the Plonk zk-protocol written in Rust.
+A fast implementation of the [Plonk](https://eprint.iacr.org/2019/953) zk-protocol written in Rust.
 This is part of the [Lambdaworks](https://github.com/lambdaclass/lambdaworks) zero-knowledge framework.
-It comes with a high-level API to build your own circuits.
+It includes a high-level API to seamlessly build your own circuits.

 <div>